 (2) As reported by the Appraisal District on City's annual State Property Tax Reports filed with the Comptroller of Public Accounts; subject to change during the ensuing year.
-The 2021 amount is preliminary as the certified report is currently not available

 (3) Includes self-supporting debt.

 (4) Projected, subject to change.
 Includes the Certificates and self-supporting debt.